 Almost every film version of Bram Stoker’s classic novel Dracula has deemed it necessary to change major elements of the plot.
 The original Universal film changed names, character motives, and omitted major events.
 The Hammer film Horror of Dracula remained closer to the book, but still changed major plot points and names.
 Some more recent pictures have deliberately set out to change things in order to keep the story fresh, such as Dracula 2000, in which the Count is really Judas Iscariot, cursed by god to live forever, or Dracula Untold, wherein Dracula is really Vlad Tepes, a Romanian nobleman who willingly took on the vampire curse to save his people.

 When I first read Dracula, I was very surprised at how far off base the movies were.
-Here was a fantastic gothic horror story.
-One where the villain’s actions are felt rather than observed, where pieces of the puzzle come together in the background of the personal narratives of the characters.
+Here was a fantastic gothic horror story, one where the villain’s actions are felt rather than observed, where pieces of the puzzle come together in the background of the personal narratives of the characters, and almost every screen depiction wrenched the atoms and subtlety from the text.
 It didn’t make sense to change so much from the book in adaptation, so why had no film ever taken Stoker’s original story to heart?
 This question burned in my mind, for just prior to reading the novel I had seen Francis Ford Coppola’s attempt to bring the original story to the big screen with 1992’s Bram Stoker’s Dracula.

 It was some time later that I came to know that there was a video game made based on the movie.
 Even though I considered the film a dud, I was still curious to see how a game might turn out.
 After all, Castlevania was a huge success, and the premise of Dracula certainly had the makings of a good game.
 While researching the game it came to light that there was not just one, but five different games released around the same time, produced by the same publisher and developer, across several home consoles and computers.
 This was an interesting prospect.
-The publisher, Sony Imagesoft, and the developer, Psygnosis, had spread their resources thin for these projects, and it made me wonder, could there be a worthwhile game among the lot?
-With so much variety, maybe these developers had hit on something with at least one of these ideas.
+The publisher, Sony Imagesoft, and the developer, Psygnosis, had made a rare effort to put out variety in these projects, and it made me wonder, could there be a worthwhile game among the lot?
+With so many options, maybe these developers had hit on something with at least one of these ideas.

 The 8-Bit Version: NES, Sega Master System, Gameboy, Game Gear